cookiecutter/cookiecutter/docs/advanced/replay.rst

     from cookiecutter.main import cookiecutter
     cookiecutter('gh:hackebrot/cookiedozer', replay=True)

 This feature comes in handy if, for instance, you want to create a new project from an updated template.

 Custom replay file
 ~~~~~~~~~~~~~~~~~~

-*New in Cookiecutter 2.0*
+.. versionadded:: 2.1.0

 To specify a custom filename, you can use the ``--replay-file`` option: